 Instructions for filing a Texas Payday Law Appeal are available at Texas Payday Law Appeals.

-When a Boardor Workforce Solutions Office staff receive an appeal by mail, staff must date-stamp the appeal on the day received and scan and attach the postmarked envelope in which it arrived.
+When Workforce Solutions Office staff receives an appeal by mail, Workforce Solutions Office staff must date-stamp the appeal on the day received and scan and attach the postmarked envelope in which it arrived.
 Staff must forward both the appeal and envelope by fax within one business day of receipt to Special Program Appeals at (512) 463-9318.

 Access to Workforce Solutions Office Resources